Chasmiccoder/Truly-Random/README.md

 Add media queries (end part of this vid) Also, Choose an Operation is not aligned properly Add go to the top option
 Reconfirm image credits, pixabay
-Remove link to Ion Icon and make the entire project independent of external scripts Fix navbar tp option to generate .csv file with random numbers create a statistics.html page to compare the quantum random numbers with the numbers
+Remove link to Ion Icon and make the entire project independent of external scripts (Ion Icon not working) Fix navbar tp option to generate .csv file with random numbers create a statistics.html page to compare the quantum random numbers with the numbers